Ishita3120/ai-opportunity-radar/README.md

 # AI Opportunity Radar for Indian Investors

-This prototype implements Opportunity Radar and Chart Pattern Intelligence modules aligned with the ET Markets AI for the Indian Investor problem statement.
+This prototype demonstrates Opportunity Radar and Chart Pattern Intelligence modules aligned with the ET Markets “AI for the Indian Investor” challenge.

 ## Problem Statement